 For any questions or inquiries about this summit, or if you are interested in helping to sponsor the event, please contact Brett Bovee at: firstname.lastname@example.org or Drew Cortrite at: email@example.com (970) 672-1811

-The Shoshone-Bannock Tribal Water Resources Department is hosting a one-day summit on Tribal water management issues, focused on developing water management programs and Tribal water marketing.
+The Gila River Indian Community is hosting a two-day summit on Tribal water management issues, focused on developing water management programs and federal policy concerning Tribal water.